exonum/exonum-java-binding/exonum-java-binding/launcher-plugins/README.md

         time_service_name: "time"
 ```

-See [sample-config.yml](sample-config.yml) for the final state of configuration file.
+See [sample-config.yml](sample-config.yml) for the final state of the configuration file.

 # License